Easy Screen-Grab of you Desktop

 Step 4: At this point, you will see a black frame come up on your screen.
 It cannot be resized.
 Drag it over the area which you would like to capture and follow the instructions supplied by Screencast-O-Matic:

-2. If you are recording audio, make sure the mic level is ok by talking into your mic and watching the Mic level example image icon.
+- If you are recording audio, make sure the mic level is ok by talking into your mic and watching the icon.
 You may also need to adjust the mic recording volume for your operating system.
 See examples for Windows XP and Mac OS X.

-3. Click the record button to start recording the part of your screen inside the black frame (and audio from the mic you chose).
+- Click the button to start recording the part of your screen inside the black frame (and audio from the mic you chose).

-4. Click the close button when you are done (or if you need to pause click pause button).
+- Click the button when you are done (or if you need to pause click button).

 If you are working on a dual-screen setup, Screencast-O-Matic won’t allow you to capture from your secondary screen.